 This is a relatively sizable plate of of thick, crunchy, salty chips topped with quite a bit of chunky Lobster Meat.
 The Lobster Bisque Cheese Sauce is exactly that – rich, decadent, and cheesy with a pleasant, creamy lobster flavor.
 The Pickled Jalapenos are legitimately spicy, and while there aren’t a ton of them, they do a nice job of bringing the fire to a couple of bites.
 There are also a few slices of milder Red Pepper along with a little bit of the cool, zesty Citrus Cream to round things out.
 Last year, I compared the dish to something you’d pick up at your local Crab Shack, but I think the sheer amount of lobster involved elevates these higher than what you’d receive at your typical chain restaurant.
 It’s not nearly as uppity as a lot of the dishes that we’ll see around the Festival, but it sure is satisfying.
 On the downside, the cost is up $1.51 in price over last year, when the same dish cost $8.99.

-It’s an outstanding Sauvignon Blanc, rich and textured with a delicious, fruity nose with plenty of pear, peach, and nectarine notes.
-It makes virtually no sense that it’s offered at Refreshment Port, but it’s easily the best white wine served at the Festival, and pairs beautifully with the seafood-y richness of the Lobster Nachos.
-It’s a really surprising combination that I doubt very many people are going to try.
+The Spottswoode is an outstanding Sauvignon Blanc, rich and textured with a delicious, fruity nose with pear, peach, and nectarine notes.
+It’s easily in the top five best wines served at the Festival, and pairs beautifully with the seafood-y richness of the Lobster Poutine.
+(Sorry again, Canada.)